 MTU Aero Engines, which expects to double revenues by 2020, says it is in talks to participate in programs to update Boeing’s 777 and re-engine the Embraer E-Jet family.
 “There is a strong likelihood that we will be together with GE [General Electric on the 777 replacement],” CEO Egon Behle said on the sidelines of the 2012 ILA Berlin air show.
 “There are intense discussions ongoing, but no papers have been signed yet.”
 Boeing, which is considering options for a replacement of the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "MTU Aero Engines Sees Further Growth From New 777, E-Jet Programs".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "MTU Aero Engines Sees Further Growth From New 777, E-Jet Programs".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.